 This recipe is dairy, nut and gluten-free, and serves 2 persons.

 This recipe produces enough milk to make the cereal and for serving.

 Soaking the seeds beforehand creates a smoother milk however it’s not necessary for this recipe since most of the milk is cooked into the cereal.
-You can also strain the milk through a fine sieve once blended for silkier consistency.
+If you want smoother milk you can also strain through a fine sieve once blended.

-- 1 cup hulled (white) sesame seeds (soaked for at least 2 hours then drained and rinsed).
+- 1 cup hulled (white) sesame seeds, soaked for 2 – 6 hours then drained and rinsed thoroughly

 - 3 cups water